patchamama/Bookstore-loans/README.md

 <details>
 <summary><strong>Navigation</strong></summary>

 I wanted a simple and direct style to the information.
-The home page shows the covers and names of the books and from this information you can access to see the details.
+The home page shows the covers and names of the books and from this information, you can access to see the details.

 - Desktop